-Join Kevin Skoglund for an in-depth discussion in this video Test database, part of RSpec Testing Framework with Ruby.
+Join Kevin Skoglund for an in-depth discussion in this video Test database, part of Ruby: Testing with RSpec.

 - One of the most noticeable differences about working with RSpec and a basic Ruby project versus working with Ruby on Rails is going to be the use of databases.
 Because if you're using Ruby on Rails, most likely you're using a database behind it, and you're gonna be reading and writing to it frequently.
 So your tests will need to also.
 In a default Rails application, you get three environments: development, production and test.
 If you're new to testing, then you may have only used those first two before.
 The idea behind all three of them is the same.